How to Buy Ethereum Classic (ETC)

 Some investors would also argue Ethereum Classic’s fixed supply makes it a good store of value, as its cryptocurrency should become more scarce over time.

-Reasons to buy ETC
+Other reasons you may want to buy ETC

 - Use its ecosystem of decentralized applications